-The WHPC has repeatedly explained the incorrect classification of BRT service within this neighborhood.
+- This parcel does not meet location criteria cited in Land Use Bylaw 1P2007 section 1386 as the parcel is (A) over 200m from Kensington Rd, (B) over 600m from an existing LRT platform and (C) is not within 400m of a BRT station.
+The bylaw does not stipulate that the proposed parcels be approximately 200m from a Mainstreet, it is to be within 200m. - The WHPC has repeatedly explained the incorrect classification of BRT service within this neighborhood.
 The reality is 19th Street at this location is not proximate to frequent transit service and is not within 400m of a BRT service.
 It is extremely frustrating to have to repeat this comment every time a new up-zone application comes to the planning committee.
 CivicWorks should be aware of this mistake by now, as should the City, and proximity to a non-existent BRT station should not be used as justification for H-GO at this location.
-For clarity, the WHPC will repeat its comments concerning BRT and primary transit routes:

-- o Route 305 is incorrectly classified as "BRT" service its name a relic from 2018 when it was replaced by the MAX Orange Route on 16th Ave.
+For clarity, the WHPC will repeat its comments concerning BRT and primary transit routes: - Route 305 is incorrectly classified as "BRT" service its name a relic from 2018 when it was replaced by the MAX Orange Route on 16th Ave.
 Currently Route 305 only runs 3 buses during the AM & PM rush hours periods respectively, on a 30 minute frequency.
-This is more properly classified as "express bus" service. - o Given this limited frequency, neither the Route 305 or any other routes serving West Hillhurst meet the City's own definition of "Primary Transit".
-In the 2020 Calgary Transportation Plan, this is defined as i) <10min frequency ii) 15 hrs a day and ii) 7 days a week. - The WHPC is concerned that the indicated waste and recycling receptacles is inadequate for the number of dwellings.
-In accordance with Land use Bylaw 1P2007 section 546.3, the Development Authority must approve the Waste, Recycling and Organics Plan.
-Land use Bylaw section 504 also requires recycling facilities for townhouse or row house units.
-The WHPC expects the development plans will include a design approved by the authority plan which also shows the basis of collection volume.
-Currently a single dwelling has 240 liters each of ROW (recycle, organics, waste), on this basis, this development should have 36 dwellings x 240 l/dwelling = 8640 liters (or
+This is more properly classified as "express bus" service. - Given this limited frequency, neither the Route 305 or any other routes serving West Hillhurst meet the City's own definition of "Primary Transit".
+In the 2020 Calgary Transportation Plan, this is defined as i) <10min frequency ii) 15 hrs a day and ii) 7 days a week. - Waste and recycling receptacles remain inadequate for the number of dwellings.
+In accordance with Land Use Bylaw 1P2007 section 546.3, the Development Authority must approve the Waste, Recycling and Organics Plan.
+Land Use Bylaw section 504 requires recycling facilities for townhouse or row house units.
+A single dwelling requires 240 liters each of ROW (recycle, organics, waste).
+This development should have 32 dwellings x 240 l/dwelling = 7680 liters/dwelling for ROW storage.
+This plan does not meet current ROW requirements.
+We request the applicant share their data regarding the Molok waste disposal capacity and how it compares to the average home in Calgary. - The amenity space does not appear to be adequate.
+The WHPC suggests that similar to Land Use Bylaw section 615 (b), that the minimum amenity space per dwelling of 7.5 m2 unit be provided in the form of common space, balconies and/or patios.